atom-haskell-archive/haskell-ghc-mod/README.md

 This package is primarily intended as backend for [ide-haskell](https://atom.io/packages/ide-haskell).

-Haskell Ghc-Mod opens pipe to ghc-modi and queries types, info and checks for errors.
+Haskell ghc-mod opens pipe to ghc-modi and queries types, info and checks for errors.
 It uses temporary files to feed them into ghc-mod (since it does not read from stdin)